jasonhaymond/contract-automation/README.md

 `[COMMAND]` can be one of the following:

 -   `sync` will synchronize the latest data from vendors (default)
--   `report` sends an email report using current database data
+-   `report` sends an email report using current database data.
+     Add `--preview` to send a report without recording it in the database.

 `sync` should be run every few hours. `report` can be run at any desired interval;
 it will list all changes since the last report.
 A monthly report is typical.